 - They dislike having authority over their children.
-They do not supervise or direct their children’s behaviour.
+They do not supervise or direct their children’s behavior.

-- Have minimal behavioural rules and standards.
+- Have minimal behavioral rules and standards.
 There are regulations, but they are not regularly followed.

 - They give their children very little responsibility.

 - When their children’s demands are reasonable, they should say yes.